utsav87589/California-Housing/readme.md

 -finished the preidctions after swapping the datasets, i.e, scaling for tree and vice versa -Hypothesis confirmed for why distance based models rely on scaling and tree do not

+### Day 8 update

+-finished the Unsupvised ML part
+-only reports left